iirahulsoniii/transfer-flight-algorithm/README.md

 # transfer-flight-algorithm
-Finding out the min number of flight transfers required to go from given airport to any
+Finding out the min number of new flights required to go from given airport to any